Stuart Diamond

-Diamond's Getting More negotiation model has been adopted by U.S. Special Operations for the training of U.S. Special Forces, Green Berets, Navy SEALs, U.S. Marines and other units.
+Diamond's Getting More negotiation model has been adopted by U.S. Special Operations for the training of U.S. Special Forces, Green Berets, Navy SEALs, U.S. Marines, and other units.
 Admiral William H. McRaven, Commander of U.S. Special Operations Command (USSOCOM), named Getting More to his recommended reading list for military science.

-Diamond's course has been the most sought after at The Wharton Business School of UPenn for the 20 years ending in 2016, according to the school's course auction records, and he is now an emeritus professor.
+Diamond's course was the most sought after at the Wharton Business School of UPenn for the 20 years ending in 2016, according to the school's course auction records, and he is now an emeritus professor.
 He currently teaches the course at the University of Pennsylvania Law School and Engineering Schools, to medical schools, corporations and entrepreneurs, online at www.gettingmore.com or by arrangement with Getting More, Inc.

 Early life and education

 Diamond was born in Camden, New Jersey, United States on June 20, 1948.
 His family moved to Nurnberg, Germany when he was 10.
 He attended Nurnberg American High School and graduated in 1966.
-Returning to the United States, Diamond attended Rutgers College in New Brunswick, N.J., majoring in English and journalism and receiving an AB in 1970.
-Diamond received his J.D. from Harvard Law School in 1990, and an MBA with honors from Wharton in 1992.
+Returning to the United States, Diamond attended Rutgers College in New Brunswick, New Jersey, majoring in English and journalism and receiving an AB in 1970.
+He received his J.D. from Harvard Law School in 1990, and an MBA with honors from Wharton in 1992.

 Career

 Pulitzer Prize

 Beginning in his junior year at Rutgers, Diamond worked as a reporter for The New Brunswick Daily Home News, and then at Newsday where he covered the Three Mile Island nuclear incident.
-Diamond then joined The New York Times where he shared a 1987 Pulitzer Prize for his investigation of NASA's culpability in the 1986 Space Shuttle Challenger tragedy.
+He then joined The New York Times where he shared a 1987 Pulitzer Prize for his investigation of NASA's culpability in the 1986 Space Shuttle Challenger tragedy.
 While at The New York Times, Diamond also covered the nuclear accident at Chernobyl and India's Bhopal gas leak.
 Diamond has won more than 30 other journalism awards, including the Polk Award for national reporting.